-I have heard more than one executive express a sentiment: "millions for systems development, not one cent for fixing bad data!"
+I have heard more than one executive express a sentiment: "Millions for systems development, not one cent for fixing bad data!"
 A general perception exists that a dollar spent remediating corrupt data is a dollar wasted.
 One wise and seasoned colleague developed an excellent business case for a data cleanup project – which was never approved due to "more pressing business needs".
-In fact, high quality and reliable data is a key resource that enables effective and efficient business processes in an enterprise – and directly enables the value creation process.
-In truth, running a business on bad data is comparable to trying to swim laps with wrist weights, ankle weights and a weight belt – a huge amount of effort is required just to overcome the forces working against you.
+In fact, high-quality and reliable data is a key resource that enables effective and efficient business processes in an enterprise – and directly enables the value creation process.
+In truth, running a business on bad data is comparable to trying to swim laps with wrist weights, ankle weights, and a weight belt – a huge amount of effort is required just to overcome the forces working against you.

 Why does corrupt data not get the attention it deserves?
-Because its cost is often hidden in the extra effort it demands for an organization's normal processes, such as:
+Because its cost is often hidden in the extra effort it demands an organization's normal processes, such as: